chennakt9/java-springboot-interview/core-java.md

   - Can have abstract, default, and static methods
   - Can have only public static final constants
   - No constructors allowed

+### Difference between Comparable and Comparator with code example.
+- Comparable
+  - java.lang
+  - int compareTo(T o)
+  - It is implemented inside the class being sorted
+- Comparator
+  - java.util
+  - int compare(T o1, T o2)
+  - It is implemented In a separate class (or lambda)